 EQUITY, DIVERSITY AND INCLUSION AT MCMILLAN

 McMillan is committed to fostering a culture of equity, diversity and inclusion that respects and embraces the unique backgrounds, perspectives, experiences and talents of individuals at all levels of the firm.
 This helps every firm member to realize their full potential and enhances their ability to achieve professional excellence.
-Equity, diversity and inclusion is advanced at McMillan under the leadership of our Equity, Diversity and Inclusion Council, and through progressive firm policies and participation by the firm and its members in various organizations.
+Equity, diversity and inclusion are advanced at McMillan under the leadership of our Equity, Diversity and Inclusion Council, and through progressive firm policies, and participation by the firm and its members in various organizations.

 MESSAGE FROM OUR CEO

-Teresa Dufort, Chief Executive Officer and Managing Partner, McMillan LLP
+Tim Murphy, Chief Executive Officer and Managing Partner, McMillan LLP

 - Tushara Weerasooriya (Chair, EDIC)